-Water level in Papanasam Dam
+Water level in Papanasam dam

-The water level in Papanasam Dam on Wednesday stood at 87 feet (maximum level 143 feet).
-The dam had an inflow of 319.68 cusecs and 604.75cusecs of water was discharged.
-The level in Manimuthar Dam stood at 72.73 feet (maximum level 118 feet).
-The dam had an inflow of 24 cusecs and 100 cusecs of water was discharged.
+The water level in Papanasam Dam on Tuesday stood at 83.25 feet (maximum level 143 feet).
+The dam had an inflow of 298.03 cusecs and 804.75cusecs of water was discharged.
+The level in Manimuthar Dam stood at 71.15 feet (maximum level 118 feet).
+The dam had an inflow of 14 cusecs and 200 cusecs of water was discharged.

 - Comments will be moderated by The Hindu editorial team.